thephez/docs-core/docs/examples/transaction-tutorial-simple-raw-transaction.md

 > SIGNED_RAW_TX=0100000001a8364935baa9ef11de59a7ee3d956934d75297[...]
 ```

-Even though the transaction is now complete, the Dash Core <<glossary:node>> we're connected to doesn't know anything about the transaction, nor does any other part of the <<glossary:network>>.
+Even though the transaction is now complete, the Dash Core [node](../resources/glossary.md#node) we're connected to doesn't know anything about the transaction, nor does any other part of the [network](../resources/glossary.md#network).
 We've created a spend, but we haven't actually spent anything because we could simply unset the `$SIGNED_RAW_TX` variable to eliminate the transaction.

 ## 6. Send raw transaction

 Send the signed transaction to the connected node using the [`sendrawtransaction` RPC](../api/remote-procedure-calls-raw-transactions.md#sendrawtransaction).
-After accepting the transaction, the node would usually then broadcast it to other <<glossary:peers>>, but we're not currently connected to other peers because we started in <<glossary:regression test mode>>.
+After accepting the transaction, the node would usually then broadcast it to other [peers](../resources/glossary.md#peer), but we're not currently connected to other peers because we started in [regression test mode](../resources/glossary.md#regression-test-mode).

 ```shell
 dash-cli -regtest sendrawtransaction $SIGNED_RAW_TX